FranciscoTxz/VoxSplit/README.md

 To make VoxSplit fully functional with your own API instance, you must update the Retrofit service call in the app:

-- Locate the Retrofit interface used for API communication (e.g., TranscriptionService.kt).
+- Locate the Retrofit interface used for API communication (NetworkModule.kt).
 - Modify the baseUrl to match your deployed API endpoint.
-- Adjust any necessary headers, request bodies, or parameters based on your server configuration.
+- Modify the comments in ResultService.kt on line 20 and lines 12 and 17 in ResultApiClient.kt